jasonpan12/box-jwt-auth/README.md

 ```js
 npm install
 ```
 Run this to execute the code.
-An access token for the service account will be returned.
+An access token for the service account will be returned
 ```js
 node json.js
 ```